Section Navigation

 Psychology is considered to be a science because psychologists try to understand people through careful controlled observation.
 All sciences rely on rigorous scientific methods and, in this way, psychology is no different to biology, physics or chemistry.

-However, psychology does not study molecules or plants, it studies people, their behaviour towards themselves and each other, and how they learn and think.
-It is the study of the mind and behaviour and asks the following key questions:
+However, instead of studying molecules or plants, psychologists look at people, their behaviour towards themselves and each other, and how their mind works.
+It asks the following key questions:

 What skills will I develop?